 The first time I made this apple cabbage slaw, I tried shredding the apple in my food processor.
 It turned brown in a matter of minutes and then I had to clean the food processor.
 Instead, I recommend you chop it in thin slices and toss with a little lemon juice.
 Even after two days it still looks fresh.
 The slices of apple also add a nice pop of color in this recipe.

 I continue to make this apple coleslaw recipe year-round since it’s a delicious and side dish for so many meals.
-I used to not like coleslaw at all because the mayo-based dressing did not appeal but this recipe works for everyone.
 Use mayo or Greek yogurt, your choice!
 Are you a coleslaw fan?
 What’s your favorite meal to enjoy it with?
-My favorite is with this Instant Pot pulled pork.
+My favorite is with this Instant Pot Pulled Pork.

 - 2 teaspoons lemon juice